free-audio/clap-wrapper/README.md

 This project does provide:
 - a standalone wrapper that dynamically loads an installed CLAP
 - a CMAKE library to make use of wrapper specific extensions

-Future releases will provide:
-- a library that is statically linked to a CLAP plugin.
+- a library that is statically linked to a CLAP plugin by simple CMake function call

 It exposes the entrypoints for different Audio Plugin standards and their interfaces and maps them quite immediately to the CLAP in the same binary (this might be dynamic later on).
 The code locates the CLAP entrypoint and uses it from a host perspective and translates all information and events to a different Audio Standard.